sellmenn/Knights-Tour/readme.md

 3. Alternatively, enter `python3 analyse.py` and follow terminal prompts.

 ##### Results
-- The program will create an empty directory `Results` if it does not already exist.
+- The program will create an empty directory Results if it does not already exist.
-- Solutions are sorted into individual `.tx`' files (`Open_01.txt` for solutions stemming from coordinate (0,1))
+- Solutions are sorted into individual '.txt' files (Open_01.txt for solutions stemming from coordinate (0,1))
-- Data is summarised in a separate csv file (`Open_KT.csv` or `Closed_KT.csv`).
-Both are contained in the `Results` directory.
+- Data is summarised in a separate csv file (Open_KT.csv or Closed_KT.csv).
+Both are contained in the Results directory.

 ##### Further Configuration
 - The global variable `MAX` in analyse.py can be varied to adjust the depth of search for each starting coordinate.
-The default setting of `500000` results in an approximate run-time of 330 seconds.
+The default setting of 500000 results in an approximate run-time of 330 seconds.
 - The global variable `H_PROB` in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.

 ---